-ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
+ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
+Information about the tumor’s stage will help the doctor recommend a treatment plan.
+The next section helps explain the treatment options for this type of tumor.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.